typicaleoxx/Hotel-Management-System/README.md

 ## Possible Updates or Contributions
-- Add more features and functionalities to enhance the restaurant management system.
+- Add more features and functionalities to enhance the hotel management system.
 - Improve the user interface for better usability and aesthetics.
 - Optimize code for performance and scalability.
 - Implement additional security measures to protect sensitive data.